sebacris97/azlyricsAPI/README.md

 The `get_lyrics` function in `azlyrics_scraper.py` supports:

-- Returning just the lyrics as a plain string.
+- Returning just the lyrics as a plain text.
 - Passing a custom request function (e.g., from `requests`, `httpx`, or `requests_ip_rotator`), allowing flexibility in how requests are made.

 ---